 Types of Steak Cuts:

 Filet: (AKA Filet Mignon or Tenderloin) Comes from the center rear of the cow.
-This area is very low in fat, but also does not get exercised much.
+This area is very low in fat, but also does not get exercised much., but still you might want to read the exipure reviews for info on how to loose that extra weight.
 This makes for a steak that is both lean and tender.
 Unfortunately, this is a very small portion of the overall cow.
 The tenderloin is a long tubular cut that weighs about 6-7 pounds on an adult cow.
 This is why it is usually the most expensive cut.
 When cut it becomes a Filet.
 Because of it’s low fat content, a smaller cut of Filet can be much more filling.
 Filets are also often wrapped in bacon to add flavor due to their lack of fat.